Chapter 53 – Sabotaged by Austemba Tokyo

 En route, there and back, I could also give him some background on how I found myself in the lecture circuit business, thinking this would help his story.

-I also found time to expand confidentially on some of the things we had discussed briefly at earlier in Tokyo meetings – about my problems with the Whitlam regime, with the China lobby, the ANU etc.
+I also found time to expand confidentially on some of the things we had discussed briefly at earlier in our Tokyo meetings – about my problems with the Whitlam regime, with the China lobby, the ANU etc.

 He was, after all, a colleague (I too was still doing some writing for The Australian).
 I saw it as a chance to fill him in on some of my background.